ggreer/the_silver_searcher/README.md

   only uses one core
   can't prioritize certain dirs/files
   can't say "just ignore stuff that's in .gitignore/.svnignore/.hgignore/whatever"
+  can't easily introspect what files are being ignored/searched
   poor/no support for searching/ignoring files with no dots in their name or dots at the beginning or multiple dots, etc
   ack is a giant hack. it's full of crazy stuff that perl programmers do. tons of special-cases and other dumb stuff
   ack hates anything that isn't utf-8